Johannes Raab calls a noble sound quality his own everybody should reach for. He is an incredibly talented and promising young musician.

 Beaux Arts Trio

-Born 1985 in Leipzig, Johannes Raab is a renowned chamber musician and soloist.
+Born in Leipzig, Johannes Raab is a renowned chamber musician and soloist.
 Besides numerous engagements in various formations, counting from Duet to chamber orchestra, he finds his true calling in making music in regular chamber music ensembles.
 After successful years in the Trio Abaton he now plays as a founding member in the Nichiteanu Trio.
-As permanent cellist of the latter he will be heard during the season of 2020/21 in halls like the Philharmonie am Gasteig Munich, the Konzerthaus Berlin, and on the MS Europa 2, as well as performing as a soloist in the grand hall of the Laeiszhalle Hamburg and at a few important festivals.
-In spring 2021 the label Myricae Classics will publish a CD of Felix Weingartner´s Sinfonietta op.
-83 with the Nichiteanu Trio accompanied by the Symphonic Orchestra Harvestehude.
+As permanent cellist of the latter he will be heard during the season of 2021/22 in halls like the Philharmonie am Gasteig Munich, the Konzerthaus Berlin, and on the MS Europa 2, as well as performing as a soloist in the grand hall of the Laeiszhalle Hamburg and at a few important festivals.
+In 2021 the label Myricae Classics will publish a CD with the NICHITEANU TRIO and one with Johannes Raab and Ricarda Schmersahl playing Rachmaninov and Fauré.

 At the young age of 15 he received tuition of Prof. Troels Svane as a junior student at the Musikhochschule Lübeck.
 Subsequently he studied in Dresden with Prof. Konstantin Heidrich (Fauré Piano Quartet), Prof. Peter Bruns and Prof. Wolfgang Emanuel Schmidt.
 Beyond that he received most valuable impetus by Mstislav Rostropovich, Boris Pergamenchikov, Bernard Greenhouse (Beaux Arts Trio), Miklós Perényi, Wolfgang Boettcher and David Geringas.
 His interest in historically informed performance was founded by no other than Prof. John Holloway and Prof. Ludger Rémy and lead to intense studies of the subject.
 An important chapter of his professional training forms an apprenticeship of the Staatskapelle Dresden, the renown Giuseppe-Sinopoli-Academy.